pngwn/MDsveX/packages/parse/WIRE_FORMAT.md

 source.onmessage = (event) => {
 	const batch = JSON.parse(event.data);
 	doc.apply(batch);
-	// doc.root is the live tree — render it
+	// doc.root is the live tree, render it updateUI(doc);
-	updateUI(doc);
 };
 ```

 ## Design Principles

 1. **Optimistic rendering.** Speculative nodes (pending=1) are sent immediately so the client can render them.
-Revocation is the rare path — most pending nodes get committed via close.
+Revocation is the rare path, most pending nodes get committed via close.

 2. **Text nodes are invisible.** The parser uses internal text nodes (kind=1, "text"), but these are suppressed on the wire.
 Their content is flattened into `T` opcodes on the parent.
 The client never sees text nodes.